kentlouisetonino/kentlouisetonino/README.md

-> A Software Developer with industry experience in Web Application Development.
+> A Software Developer with industry experience in web application development.

 <br />